gabjou/gabjou.github.io/_posts/2021-11-09-Gaussian mixture models Exchangeable ensemble forecast.md

 # Deep Exchangeable Gaussian mixture model
 <div style="text-align: justify">
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>
-The work of <a href="https://openreview.net/forum?id=BJJLHbb0-">Deep Autoencoding Gaussian Mixture Model for Unsupervised Anomaly Detection</a>, propose to explore a clustering algorithm, in which a GMM includes a novel multi-layer perceptron (MLP) inference instead of the EM algorithm.
-In this blog, we propose a similar exploration to infer GMM (DGMM) and exchangeable GMM (DEGMM).
-The DEGMM and DGMM follow the same iterative approach where a MLP is trained to assign each sample to a cluster by predicting $\gamma^{[h]}$ at each epoch.
-Using the predicted $\gamma^{[h]}$, the M-step update the model parameter to calculate the cureent value of the loglikelihood taken as objective function.
-The MLP step replaces the E-step of the EM algorithm.
+The work of <a href="https://openreview.net/forum?id=BJJLHbb0-">Deep Autoencoding Gaussian Mixture Model for Unsupervised Anomaly Detection</a>, proposes to explore a clustering algorithm in which a GMM includes a novel multi-layer perceptron (MLP) inference instead of the EM algorithm.
+In this blog, we propose a similar exploration to infer a GMM (DGMM) and a replaceable GMM (DEGMM).
+The DEGMM and DGMM follow the same iterative approach where an MLP is trained to assign each sample to a cluster by predicting $\gamma^{[h]}$ at each epoch.
+Using the predicted $\gamma^{[h]}$, the M-step updates the model parameter to compute the current value of the loglikelihood taken as the objective function.
+The MLP step replaces the E step of the EM algorithm.
 </div>
 Here is an example of the loss and fit functions of the DEGMM python class: